aedart/athenaeum/docs/archive/current/dto/array/README.md

 # Array DTO

 While the `Dto` abstraction is good for situations where you must adhere to interfaces that define getters and setters, it can be a bit cumbersome to maintain a large number classes.
-This can especially be true, if you must create DTOs to represent all the resources available of a large scale API.
+This can especially be true, if you must create DTOs to represent all the resources available for a large scale API.

 In such situations, the `ArrayDto` abstraction is perhaps better suited.
 As it's name suggests, it uses an `array` to keep track of it's properties.